microsoft/MoveBox-for-Microsoft-Rocketbox/README.md

 ## RUN THE TOOLBOX
-Open the Unity Project and under Scenes/  select the MoveBox4MicrosoftRocketbox Introduce the Microsoft Rocketbox into the scene Attach the MoveBoxPlayback script if you are reproducing exising animation Or select the avatar parent in the MoveBox script on the MoveBox gameobject for realtime capturing and/or recording.
+Open the Unity Project and under Assets\Microsoft Rocketbox MoveBox\Scenes select the MoveBox_BodyTracking Introduce the Microsoft Rocketbox avatar into the scene Attach the MoveBoxPlayback script if you are reproducing exising animation Or select the avatar parent in the MoveBox script on the MoveBox gameobject for realtime capturing and/or recording.
+On the inspector select whether you use a Kinect v2 or an Azure Kinect

 Press play.

+## Instructions for MoveBox_IKHandTracking

+MoveBox_IKHandTracking enables users of VR headsets to embody their rocketbox avatars and use their controllers to control the avatar motions in realtime from their HMD.
+We extrapolate the position of the upperbody (head and arms) based on the head and the hand-controllers positions and rotations.
+The demo also has finger tracking implemented for users of Oculus Quest.

+## Instructions for MoveBox_OfflineVideoTracking
+Using an external tool we can retrieve the skeletons from archival footage and convert them to animations for the rocketbox avatars.

 ## Contributing